OxygenCobalt/Auxio/info/FAQ.md

 This is probably caused by one of two reasons:

-1. If other players like Phonograph or Retro Music load it correctly, then Auxio has a bug and it should be [reported](https://github.com/OxygenCobalt/Auxio/issues).
+1. If other players like Phonograph, Retro Music, or Music Player GO load it correctly, then Auxio has a bug and it should be [reported](https://github.com/OxygenCobalt/Auxio/issues).
 2. If the aforementioned players don't work, but players like Vanilla Music and VLC do, then it's a problem with the Media APIs that Auxio relies on.
 There is nothing I can do about it.

 #### I have a large library and Auxio takes really long to load it!

 This is expected since reading media takes awhile, especially with libraries containing 10k songs or more.
-I do hope to mitigate this in the future by allowing one to customize the music loader to optimize for speed instead of accuracy.
+I hope to mitigate this in the future by allowing one to customize the music loader to optimize for speed instead of accuracy.

 #### Why ExoPlayer?